-To safely thaw a frozen turkey takes time, so you need to plan ahead so you don’t find yourself behind schedule and mistakenly do something dangerous.
+To thaw a frozen turkey in a safe way, takes time.
+So you need to plan ahead and not find yourself behind schedule serving that important turkey dinner ;)

-Thanksgiving will soon be upon us and the traditional turkey dinner will be served across much of the U.S.; so for the sake of modern survival, here is how-to thaw a frozen turkey using either of the following two safe methods…
+Thanksgiving will soon be upon us and the traditional turkey dinner will be served across much of the U.S.; so for the sake of modern survival during the turkey dinner, here is how-to safely thaw a frozen turkey using either of the following two methods:

-Thawing your turkey in the refrigerator is the easiest method for defrosting a turkey.
+Thaw your turkey in the refrigerator.
+It’s the easiest method for defrosting a turkey.
 However it also takes a fairly long time, so you will need to plan ahead.

 Keep the frozen turkey in its original, unopened wrapper.
 Place it breast side up in a container or tray that will prevent the turkey juices from dripping on other foods in the refrigerator.